 - Willemstad, Curaçao

-Map Of The 12 Dutch UNESCO World Heritage Sites
+Map Of The 12 Dutch World Heritage Sites

 UNESCO’s task is to promote mutual understanding between countries to stimulate cooperation.
 Mutual understanding is essential to achieving international collaboration, and mutual understanding starts with understanding other countries’ history.